 It’s been a busy year and I’ve totally neglected my blog, but that’s about to change here.
-After five years of living in the great state of Washington, I’ve finally decided that my 2006 Mustang is simply not going to cut it any longer.
+After five years of living in the great state of Washington, I’ve finally decided that my 2006 Mustang is simply not going to cut it any longer, and decided to sell it at a money for your junk car shop.
 My needs have changed and going back to a truck will suit my family’s and my lifestyle much better.
 I will miss the stang, she’s been a great and reliable car and one heck of an eye popping head turner.
 In five years I’ve only had it in the shop for one repair outside of basic maintenance, kind of hard to complain about a car like that.
 She will be missed.
 But a new beast is lurking in the background getting ready to make an appearance in my driveway soon enough.
+Good thing I already checked some Commercial Truck Parts for Sale and now I’m planning to customize the truck with custom parts such as truck tonneau covers.

 So like anything else in life, I’ve made lots of compromises and sacrifices when buying a car in the past (like getting the stang in a V-6 rather than the GT).
 I’ve never had a new vehicle *just* the way I want it for some reason or another.
 Since I plan to keep this truck for quite some time, this will be a no-compromises build and I’ve decided to do things the way I want them from the get go.
 I looked around at every truck out there and there are some great options available these days.
 One hard core criteria that was not up for negotiation was that this truck would have to be AMERICAN MADE.
 With so much that is wrong in this world and our economy being in pretty sad shape, I felt it was only right to spend my hard earned money right here and put it to work in our own economy.
 After looking at all the major players and doing extensive homework, I confirmed what I already suspected…this was going to be another Ford for this family.
 I’ve had a Ford in the family since I was born (my dad started my obsession with his 67 Mustang) and I’ve gone on to own a dozen or so Ford products.
 At this point in my life, I think it’s safe to say I bleed blue.

 So the next big question, *which* truck would be the right one?
+And will I need an auto insurance or a commercial truck insurance for this?
 I have to be honest, there’s a secret part of me that ‘s total redneck.
 Yes, you can be hispanic and be redneck. 🙂 That being said, I really wanted a Diesel powered beast and a dually was something I’ve wanted as long as I can remember.
 Let me tell you folks, if you haven’t checked out an F-350 lately, you would be shocked at what an amazing truck that is.
 All that being said, I quickly realized it was going to be entirely too much truck for what I needed.
-Even with plans on buying an RV next year, short of a giant 5th wheel toy hauler, I just simply didn’t *need* an F-350.
+Even with plans on buying an RV as well as a cascadia evolution next year, short of a giant 5th wheel toy hauler, I just simply didn’t *need* an F-350.
 Short-lived dream, but practicality and an ass-whoopin from the wife wasn’t part of this build.
 Back to reality.

 The truth is that these days, an F-150 is so much more capable than the same truck even a few years ago, that if you aren’t hauling some very heavy things on a daily basis, an F-150 should suit just about anyone out there looking for an all-around solid and very capable truck.
 This truck build will have four major missions to accomplish.
 First mission, an eco-friendly daily driver truck.
 Yes, I used eco-friendly and truck in the same sentence.
 Fuel prices aren’t getting any cheaper and the need for an all-around multi-function truck made the new Ford EcoBoost engine an extremely attractive option.
 We’re pretty eco-conscious here in the Pacific NW and when I first read about this new twin-turbo engine, I have to admit, I questioned what the heck Ford was thinking, but I kept an open mind in the name of being “green.”
 I watched for months as this new engine’s saga began to unfold.
 I read every article, every blog and took every opportunity to learn anything I could about this engine.
 The bottom line folks?
 This is the real deal.
 As this engine gets put to the test over time, I really believe it will revolutionize the way America thinks about 6-cylinder engines moving forward, especially the truck enthusiast community.